efalk/Tools/README.md

     └─────┘

 Pipe your crude ascii art through this script to convert to Unicode box-drawing graphics.
-Does not take any command lines.
+Does not take any command line arguments.

 ## totree